tobyweston/essential_acceptance_testing/manuscript/introduction.md

 An acceptance test is the physical test artifact to be executed.
 It may be a test-test[^test-test], a test script that requires a human to step through, a record-replay style UI test or even a checklist on a scrap of paper.
 The acceptance test can be seen as the confirmation step in Ron Jefferies' [Three Cs of a user story](http://xprogramming.com/articles/expcardconversationconfirmation/).

-[^test-test]: any test written in the language of choice.
+[^test-test]: any test written in the language of choice, typically using a unit testing framework or similar.
 It could be a Java test to run in JUnit, a piece of JavaScript to run with Jasmine, Ruby and RSpec, C# and NUnit or just a main method.
-You get the idea.
+Calling them _unit_ tests would be clumsy but you'd get the idea.

 Acceptance criteria _become_ exception tests.
-The set of attributes associate with criteria is the super set of attributes associated with acceptance tests with the additional fact that tests should be _executable_.
+Attributes that describe acceptance tests also describe acceptance criteria with the additional fact that tests should be _executable_.

 {title="Attributes of acceptance criteria and tests"}
 | Acceptance Criteria           | Acceptance Tests              |